Script-Daddy/CanvasBitCup/README.md

 ![visual setup guide](visual_setup_guide.png)

+Remember to click save in Streamlabs when you are satisfied with what you see!

 ## I want to see what you create!
 Feel free to [tweet](https://twitter.com/_Script_Daddy_) at me with your creations!
 I love seeing what people come up with!